Instead of my usual trips to Florida, I do something a little different in December now—I visit Scottsdale, Arizona in the winter.

 Average daily highs of 70°F?
 In the dead of winter?
 Well now that’s just pleasant.

-1. Lower rates
+1. Lower rates in Scottsdale during winter

 The Secret Season

 Winter in Scottsdale, Arizona is known as the “Secret Season.”
 During this time you’ll pay far less to visit the area than you would in the spring (peak season).
 However, the weather is almost exactly the same and you can still see, do, and eat all the same things.

 Airfare, while not that much cheaper in the winter, is still a savings and probably costs a lot less than you’d expect.
 I was shocked to see how affordable my non-stop flight from Boston to Phoenix was in December.
 I’d always imagined with greater distance comes greater credit card bills.
 But alas, ‘tis not always the case!

 Scottsdale hotels in the winter

 Staying at a hotel during Scottsdale’s “secret season” will save you around 33% less than if you visited during peak season.
 You’ll pay a whole third less just by visiting Scottsdale in the winter.
 Holy guacamole!
 Do you even know how many tacos that is?!

 And there are some awesome places to stay Scottsdale, Arizona—places that are basically a reason to visit in the first place.
 The iconic Hotel Valley Ho is a Mad Men, mid-century modern dream come true. *Tosses candy cigarettes into carry on* And the wellness resorts and spas like Civana are the perfect calming retreat.